 | JPEG | Lossy | No | No | Universal | Photos, web images |

-JPEG has been the default photo format since 1992.
-It uses lossy compression — discarding data that the human eye is unlikely to notice.
+JPEG was finalized by the Joint Photographic Experts Group in 1992 and has been the default photo format ever since.
+It uses lossy DCT-based compression with chroma subsampling — discarding fine color detail the human eye is less sensitive to while preserving perceived sharpness.

 Strengths: